 Beginning in the mid-twentieth century, U.S. abortion history took a turn.
 Women's groups, along with doctors and lawyers, organized a movement to reform abortion laws.
 Reformers cited inequalities between men and women that were exacerbated by women's inability to adequately control their reproductive lives.
 The post-World War II population explosion also increased awareness about the environment and the need to limit family size.

-In other countries, abortions were legal and generally safe, but in the United States, women continued to undergo illegal abortions and risk permanent injury or death.
+In other countries, abortions were legal and generally safe, but in the United States women were forced to undergo illegal abortions and risk permanent injury or death.
 In the 1960s, the anti-nausea drug thalidomide and an outbreak of German measles, or rubella, caused a rash of birth defects in babies born during that decade.
-The increase in birth defects brought further attention to the issue since women wishing to avoid the birth of a seriously deformed child couldn't seek legal abortions.
+The increase in birth defects brought further attention to the issue, as women wishing to avoid the birth of a seriously deformed child couldn't seek legal abortions.

 Roe v.
 Wade

-The battle ultimately went before the U.S. Supreme Court, which in 1973 decided the landmark abortion case of Roe v.
+In 1973, the U.S. Supreme Court decided the landmark abortion case of Roe v.
 Wade.
 In Roe, the Supreme Court ruled that abortion is legal and provided guidelines for the states, dividing pregnancy into three 12-week trimesters:

 - During the third trimester, the state's interest in protecting the potential human life outweighs the woman's right to privacy.
-The state may prohibit abortions unless abortion is necessary to save the life or health of the mother.
+The state may prohibit abortions unless an abortion is necessary to save the woman's life or health.